ElvenTools/.github/profile/README.md

 - [Elven.js (elvenjs.com)](https://github.com/elven-js) - compact browser library for interacting with the MultiversX blockchain and smart contracts.
 No build steps are required.
 You can also use it directly from CDN on a static website.
 - [useElven (useelven.com)](https://github.com/useelven) - a set of hooks and tools designed to work with React-based applications.
 The engine for Elven Tools Dapp.
 - [Buildo.dev](https://www.buildo.dev) - Buildo.dev is a MultiversX app that helps with blockchain interactions, like issuing tokens and querying smart contracts.

+**Disclaimer**
+The tools that are promoted here are shared as they are.
+There are no guarantees that everything will work as it should.
+Use at your own risk only when you know what you are doing!
+I will not be liable to You or anyone else for any decision made or action taken in reliance on the information given or for any consequential, special, or similar damages, even if advised of the possibility of such damages.